 Unless the parties agree otherwise, the procedures for Large, Complex Commercial Disputes, which appear in this pamphlet, will be applied to all cases administered by the AAA under the Commercial Arbitration Rules in which the disclosed claim or counterclaim of any party is at least \$500,000 exclusive of claimed interest, arbitration fees and costs.
 The key features of these procedures include:

-- a highly qualified, trained Roster of Neutrals; - a mandatory preliminary hearing with the arbitrators, which may be conducted by teleconference; - broad arbitrator authority to order and control discovery, including depositions; - presumption that hearings will proceed on a consecutive or block basis.
+- > A highly qualified, trained Roster of Neutrals; - > A mandatory preliminary hearing with the arbitrators, which may be conducted by teleconference; - > Broad arbitrator authority to order and control the exchange of information, including depositions; - > A presumption that hearings will proceed on a consecutive or block basis.